curityio/oauth-agent-node-express/README.md

 ### POST `/login/end`

 This endpoint should be be called by the SPA on any page load.
-The SPA sends the current URL to the BFF, which can either finish the authorization flow (if it was a response from the Authorization Server), or inform the SPA whether the user is logged in or not (basing on the presence of BFF cookies).
+The SPA sends the current URL to the API, which can either finish the authorization flow (if it was a response from the Authorization Server), or inform the SPA whether the user is logged in or not (basing on the presence of BFF cookies).

 #### Example request